 Follow the tutorial to create your first Vitis project:

-TUTORIAL: Creating a VITIS 2020 project
+TUTORIAL: Creating a new Vitis project

 After successfully loading the tutorial’s demo project and verifying that the switches control the LEDs, you are ready to move on.